juanpc2018/GTX-1050-Ti-Linux/README.md

 Linux + Lutris + Proton allows to install EA "Origin" & Steem to Run Windows games, </br>
 problem is the 32-Bit driver support on Linux. </br>

-Ubuntu 17.04 was the last to release a 32-Bit "100% Bios" .iso installer. </br>

-Installing 17.04 on VirtualBox 6.1.44 </br>
-"works" but VirtualBox 6.1 3D acceleration is incomplete, </br>
-does Not have the minimum OpenGL requirements for Unigine Heaven-4.0 </br>
-Fails to run. </br>

-VirtualBox 6.1 allows to install Win8.1x64 2D works ok. </br>
-VirtualBox 7 has a problem with video drivers for Win8.1 </br>

-Its a combination lock to make Unigine Tropics-1.3 work. </br>

-Unigine Heaven-4.0 works Flawless on 17.04 x64 & 20.04.4 LTS </br>
-Problem is pure 32-Bit like Tropics-1.3 </br>

 #### Problem #3. </br>